Leavenworth overwhelmed by Olathe South attack; Immaculata, Lansing both lose

 Right before half Thursday, Immaculata’s Nick Reckers crossed a ball to teammate Mark Hernandez who used one quick touch to bury home a goal.

-Page 2 of 2 - The strike put the Raiders’ soccer team up 1-0 over visiting Perry-Lecompton, and gave Imac the momentum heading into the break.
+The strike put the Raiders’ soccer team up 1-0 over visiting Perry-Lecompton, and gave Imac the momentum heading into the break.

 However, somewhere that momentum was lost.